philoye/fontunstack/readme.markdown

 DISCLAIMER
 ----------

-We can't programmatically discover the declared font-family style for an element via JavaScript unless it is declared inline (don't do that).
+We can't programmatically discover the declared font stack for an element via JavaScript unless it is declared inline (don't do that).
 The current state of browsers are inconsistent in what they report (Safari, I'm looking in your direction).

 Therefore, you need to repeat your font declaration in the javascript call to FontStack.
 This will no doubt cause frustration down the line when you change your CSS font stack but forget to update the JS and don't get what you expect.
 I apologize in advance.